Let’s have a look on the current situation!

 What should be done instead?

-Curtailment must be tackled with a holistic vision.
-Here are some widely discussed topics that we would like to throw some light on:
+Restriction must be approached with a holistic vision.
+Here are some much-discussed topics that we would like to highlight:

 Price zones

-Many experts argue that a price zone split for Germany is the need of the hour, but taking all implications into account, this is not the panacea.
-Our COO Christoph Gardlo has written a blog article on this topic explains why he sees more disadvantages than advantages
+Many experts argue that a division into price zones is the order of the day for Germany, but taking all the implications into account, this is not the panacea.
+Our COO Christoph Gardlo has a blog article on this topic and explains why he sees more disadvantages than advantages.

 Build more battery energy storage systems (BESS), today!

-Today energy storage is being built in Germany even without subsidies because of realised revenues.
-In fact, battery energy storage systems (BESS) have proven to contribute to security of supply in multiple occasions in different regions (check out this recent frequency event in GB for instance).
+Battery energy storage systems are being built in Germany today, even without subsidies, because they generate revenue.
+In fact, battery energy storage systems (BESS) have repeatedly proven in various regions that they contribute to security of supply (see, for example, the recent frequency event in the UK).

-Even if we build infinite number of batteries today, curtailment issues will persist because it is a transmission problem too.
-On March 1st, Bundesnetzagentur confirmed new electricity Network Development Plan (NDP) https://www.bundesnetzagentur.de/SharedDocs/Pressemitteilungen/EN/2024/20240301_NEP.html for a climate neutral energy supply.
-On an average German TSOs plan to invest 13.54 billion euros annually leading to climate neutrality in 2045 https://ember-climate.org/insights/research/putting-the-mission-in-transmission-grids-for-europes-energy-transition/ In the near term, transmission connected batteries at strategic locations can expand power grid capacity and reduce the need for costly redispatch measures https://www.linkedin.com/posts/sma-solar-technology-ag_smas-grid-forming-solution-provides-stability-activity-7173626402376826882-uJPt.
+Even if we build an infinite number of batteries today, the problem of power cuts will remain, because it is also a transmission problem.
+On March 1, the Federal Network Agency confirmed the new Electricity Network Development Plan (NEP) https://www.bundesnetzagentur.de/SharedDocs/Pressemitteilungen/EN/2024/20240301_NEP.html for a climate-neutral energy supply.
+On average, the German transmission system operators are planning annual investments of 13.54 billion euros, which should lead to climate neutrality in 2045 https://ember-climate.org/insights/research/putting-the-mission-in-transmission-grids-for-europes-energy-transition/.
+In the short term, transmission-coupled batteries at strategic locations can expand the capacity of the electricity grid and reduce the need for costly redispatch measures https://www.linkedin.com/posts/sma-solar-technology-ag_smas-grid-forming-solution-provides-stability-activity-7173626402376826882-uJPt.

-Planned investment in national transmission grids, average annual over plan timeframe (in billion euros)
+Planned investments in national transmission grids, average per year over the planning period (in billions of euros)

 Source: EMBER